 Checking in After an Absence

 Upon returning to school after an absence, a note from a parent/guardian must be presented to the Front Office before school.
 The note should include: student name, date of absence, reason for absence, and a phone number where a parent/guardian can be reached during the day.
-The attendance secretary will distribute a list once a day that list all the confirmed absences.
+The attendance secretary will distribute a list once a day that lists all the confirmed absences.

 Late Arrival to School/Class

 - All doors other than the door to the main office will be locked at the beginning of the school day (7:50).
-Any student who arrives late to school will enter through the front office.
+Any student who arrives late for school will enter through the front office.
 Students should not open any outside doors for students and adults.